hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 6 3 2 4 4 3 3 2 7
-Weapons/Armour: Ogre-kin may be equipped with weapons and armour chosen from the Ogre-kin Equipment list.
+Weapons/Armor: Ogre-kin may be equipped with weapons and armor chosen from the Ogre-kin Equipment list.
 Special Rules
 Fear: Ogre-kin are large, threatening creatures that cause Fear.
 See the Psychology section for details.